 Nadia Podoroska vs. Xiyu Wang: Prediction and Match Betting Odds | WTA Ningbo, China Women Singles 2023

-On Monday, Xiyu Wang (No. 58 in the world) takes on Nadia Podoroska (No. 87) in the Round of 32 of the WTA Ningbo, China Women Singles 2023.
+On Tuesday, Nadia Podoroska (No. 87 in the world) meets Xiyu Wang (No. 58) in the Round of 32 of the WTA Ningbo, China Women Singles 2023.

 Looking to place a bet on this or other tennis matches?
 Head over to BetMGM, the King of Sportsbooks, and sign up today with our link!